binnes/mkdocTest/docs/MkDocs.md

 You can see all the configuration options in the [MkDocs User Guide](https://www.mkdocs.org/user-guide/configuration/){target=_blank}, but some things to note:

+- The site_name is a mandatory field and is used as the title for the site.
+- The site_description field provides the description header metadata, which is used by a number of tools to summarise the content of a site
 - The default location MkDocs looks for docs to render is the **docs** directory in the root of your project.
 This can be changed by adding the **docs_dir** configuration option.
 - The default location MkDocs will write the rendered site is the **site** directory.
 This can be changed by adding the **site_dir** configuration option.
 - MkDocs automatically adds the **search** plugin to generate a search capability on a generated site, but it must be specified when adding a **plugins** section to use additional plugins